 The City of Light Work

 Ok, there’s no need for Tinder in Paris.
-Men just approach women on the street.
-She decides if she wanna holla back.
+Men just approach you on the street.
+You decide if you wanna holla back.
 The end.

 I was in Paris for 4 days.
 Men called me mon cherie and ma jolie approximately 15,000 times.
 I was bought anise cocktails and invited to “do dancing” without even lifting a finger.
 I hit the travel dating jackpot.
 Tres bien, Paris!

 You might not consider a date at a bar a Tinder Tour, but I met two professional musicians who make their living traveling the world performing live.
 Since I met up with them in resto-bars that I wouldn’t have known about otherwise, I’m adding them to the list.

 Side note: These guys were making good money, and their room and board was covered by the establishments.
 Can anybody give me guitar lessons?